I Want To...

 In practice, the RCR Program takes a multifaceted educational approach, combining online coursework with didactic sessions and panel discussions.
 This approach ensures that, as required by federal guidelines, training in the responsible conduct of research is received in various formats and settings from a number of different sources.

 The three modules of the RCR Program are:

 - The Responsible Conduct of Research (CITI) Online Course: Registration is available through the myLearning JHU portal.
 The online course, developed by the Collaborative Institutional Training Initiative (CITI), is comprised of 7 sections.
 Completion of all sections is required.

 - Annual Department/Division Meetings: One meeting per year should be dedicated to the discussion of a RCR topic.
-Contact your Department/Division administrator regarding the scheduling of these meetings or the Division of Research Integrity for more information on the resources available to fulfill this requirement.
+(Meeting Guidelines) Contact your Department/Division administrator regarding the scheduling of these meetings.
+Visit the Division of Research Integrity's intranet site for more information on the resources available to help fulfill this requirement.

 All faculty, postdoctoral trainees, and staff engaged in research at JHU SOM are required to complete each RCR training component every 4 years.
 Completion of the individual components is tracked through myLearning.

 The requirements are as follows: